Intragalactical/D4MT/README.md

 ### Pre-requisites

 Windows 10 is preferred, as it's the operating system this project was made on.
-It should also work on newer Windows versions, if you meet all the other requirements.
+Newer versions of Windows should also work (but isn't guaranteed), if you meet all the other requirements.

 Requirements: